Massive IoT refers to the Internet of Things on an unprecedented scale.

 It is a global phenomenon, combining the power of a multitude of sensors, connectivity, and data processing to create new ways to solve problems.
 From the ability to monitor water quality to detecting when a shipment is on its way, the massive IoT is changing how we do business.

 Massive IoT applications are expected to expand rapidly over the next few years.

 Based on Ericsson's recent mobile report, 52% of all cellular Internet of Things (IoT) connections will be Massive IoT connections by 2025.

 Several key tech trends will drive this growth:

 - The rising popularity of NB-IoT (Narrowband-IoT) and LTE-M technologies as cost-effective alternatives to 4G/LTE

-- The rapid advancement of 5G technology and associated recent RedCap features to maximise the use of 5G in IoT devices
+- The rapid advancement of 5G technology and associated recent RedCap features to maximize the use of 5G in IoT devices

 - The adoption of eSIM (aka embedded SIM) technology and, more recently, iSIM (integrated SIM) and their ability to simplify deployment

 In this article, we'll explore massive IoT and how it differs from traditional IoT and critical IoT with different use cases.